giang61/BABot_FAQ/README.md

 # Transport
-This directory contains the Python code & environment to run BABot for the FFBA Logistics group
+This directory contains the Python code & environment to run BABot_FAQ

-load_data is to load the data into Pincone
+load_data is to load the data into Pinecone
 BABot_FAQ is to ask the questions via Streamlit